nishantpatil95/Pix2Pix-tensorflow/README.md

 # How to use it

 1. Download images which you want to train and store them in "./Database_Name/base".<br/>
+In this case I have trained this model using with 40 modern house images.
 Sample image : <br/>
 ![Alt Text](https://github.com/nishantpatil95/Pix2Pix-tensorflow/blob/master/Images/Original.jpg)<br>
 2. run "image_sidebyside.py" which will save images side by side in "./Database_Name/train" folder.<br>